 I create things on the web; I design and I build.
-I am passionate about the enabling power of technology and the human sensitivities of design.
+I am passionate about the enabling power of technology and the humane sensitivities of design.

 Love of Design